The Kennedy Airlift

-The Kennedy Airlift was started in 1959 by a 28-year-old Kenyan, Tom Mboya, who sought support for promising Kenyan students to get college and university educations in the United States and Canada.
-It brought hundreds of students from East Africa from 1959 to 1963 and was supported by many North American educational institutions, foundations, and individuals such as the African American Students Foundation (AASF) and African Americans including Harry Belafonte, Jackie Robinson, Sidney Poitier, and Martin Luther King Jr. It got its popular nickname in September 1960 when Senator John F. Kennedy in a close presidential campaign arranged a $100,000 donation from the Joseph P. Kennedy Jr Foundation to cover airfare for the autumn 1960 group of East African students just as the program was running out of funds.
+The Kennedy Airlift was a program that brought hundreds of students from East Africa to study in the United States and Canada between 1959 to 1963.
+Kenyan Tom Mboya and the African-American Students Foundation (AASF) started the program to allow promising Kenyan students to receive college and university educations in the United States and Canada, and was supported by many North American educational institutions, foundations, and individuals including Harry Belafonte, Jackie Robinson, Sidney Poitier, and Martin Luther King Jr. It got its popular nickname in September 1960 when Senator John F. Kennedy in a close presidential campaign arranged a $100,000 donation from the Joseph P. Kennedy Jr Foundation to cover airfare for the autumn 1960 group of East African students just as the program was running out of funds.

 Background

 The program began in earnest in 1959, when Tom Mboya embarked on a speaking tour of the United States to seek scholarships for students from East Africa.
 The first batch of 81 students touched down in New York City on September 11, 1959.
 They would be settled in various universities in the United States and Canada.
 In Kenya, Mboya liaised with Julius Kiano and Kariuki Njiiri to identify potential students for the airlifts.
 Both Kiano and Njiiri were alumni of US universities.

 The airlifts were opposed by Britain, which did not want American meddling with any of its colonies, one of which was Kenya.
 British officials spread propaganda among top Kenyan students that American education was inferior to British education.